- Who should use this guide?

 - Try finding an address by simply typing any part of the address within the search box. the address validation will return a selection of relevant address, matching as you type.
 The more information you enter, the more accurate the results will become.
 Once you have found the address you were searching for, simply click it and the address validation will populate all of your address fields for you.

 - If everything works as you expect it to, you can press the "save" button at the bottom of the setup window on the right hand side.

-- If your fields aren’t quite mapping properly, or you want to customise any field settings, read the next section of this guide - Field types.
+- If your fields aren’t quite mapping properly, or you want to customise any field settings, read the Field types section of this guide

 - Your address validation setup is now complete.
 All that is left to do is give your installation a name so you can reference it in the future.
 Then, if there are any more places you would like to install a service you can click the "Add another" drop down menu and select a service.

 Remember: if at any point you get stuck or have questions regarding our products or setup process, please contact our support team or chat with us live from the setup screen.

 The on-screen setup tool is capable of altering which form fields the service uses and how it interacts with your website.
 There are plenty of fine grain controls to perform most customisations.
 For anything more complicated, you can call our support team who should be able to help you figure out a solution.

 - When the Tag is initially installed on a page it automatically detects the fields it could be installed into.
 If you would like to customise this mapping, or indeed if the mapping doesn't work, you can click on the "configure" button on the right hand side for the relevant service.

 - Address validation will automatically detect your address fields and color codes them, e.g. Shipping address and a Billing address.
 The settings for the corresponding fields will display the same colour on the right hand side.
 If all your address fields are not detected correctly, you can choose the right fields manually.